 Moon landing buffs should take note of the number of pieces it’s made from, even – that’s the care and love that was clearly poured into this set.
 So, if you see it for sale for a not ridiculous price, we can’t recommend it enough.
 If you're a big space program fan, it's worth it.

 Best Lego space sets for kids

-The Lego City Rocket Assembly & Transport is our favourite of them, because not only does it have the coolest-looking rocket (which is the most important thing), but we also love the big crane assembly and caterpillar transportation vehicle.
-And as a playset, the range of robots, vehicles and garage give loads of scope for little explorers to have fun.
+The Lego City Space Rocket Assembly and Transport is our favourite of them, because not only does it have the coolest-looking rocket (which is the most important thing), but we also love the big crane assembly and caterpillar transportation vehicle.
+And as a playset, the range of robots, vehicles, and garage gives loads of scope for little explorers to have fun.

-This Lego City Mars Research Shuttle is a slick-looking shuttle that opens to reveal space for its two astronauts to sit, and for it to carry a storage drone, perfect for carrying the included geode bricks.
-There’s also a rover with grappling arm, but the little touch we love the most is the scanning heli-drone, which has a red panel that, when held over a brick of rocky regolith, will reveal a neat ‘scanning’ interface.
+This Lego City Mars Research Shuttle is a slick-looking shuttle that opens to reveal space for its two astronauts to sit plus a storage drone, perfect for carrying the included geode bricks.
+There’s also a rover with a grappling arm, but the little touch we love the most is the scanning heli-drone, which has a red panel that, when held over a brick of rocky regolith, will reveal a neat ‘scanning’ interface.
 It’s a great set for budding space scientists.

-You can practise for those martian/lunar escapades with this Lego City Rover Testing Drive set – it has an articulated grappling arm and removable cockpit, plus chunky all-terrain wheels.
+You can practise for those martian/lunar escapades with this set.
+It has an articulated grappling arm and a removable cockpit plus chunky all-terrain wheels.
 There’s various rock collecting equipment for its driver minifigure to use when picking up the rock bricks it comes with, and it’s all observed by a technician.